---

 You have successfully built, deployed, and connected to your first Rails application on Fly.

-We’ve accomplished a lot with only just one line of code and just one command.
+We’ve accomplished a lot with only just one line of code and

 Now that you have seen it up and running, a few things are worth noting: